isg-software/progresspie/README.md

 A content plug-in may itself be configured by an object defining options.
 Any properties defined in an object passed to the jQuery progress pie plug-in via its option `contentPluginOptions` will be passed along to the content plug-in specified by `contentPlugin`.

+You may also apply _more than one_ content plug-in: In this case, the `contentPlugin` option as well as the `contentPluginOptions` option have to be arrays of the same size: The `contentPlugin` array enumerates the names of the content plug-ins to apply (in that order), and the `contentPluginOptions` array has to hold the options object for the plug-in with the corresponding index.

+Content plug-ins may draw into the foreground or into the background.
+Each content plug-in's output is inserted as a new layer into the SVG image: A plug-in drawing into the foreground inserts a new layer on top of all already existing layers (i.e. if you enumerate more than one foreground-plug-in in the `contentPlugin` option array, the first one gets put on top of the chart, the second one on top of the first etc.).
+A plug-in drawing into the background inserts a new layer behind any previously existing (i.e. if you enumerate more than one background-plug-in, the first one's output will be placed directly behind the chart, the second one's behind the first one's etc.).

+Should you use the `MASK` or `IMASK` mode, the pie will not be inserted as a layer (between background and foreground plug-in's layers) but will be applied as a mask to the first (topmost) background layer.

+See separate examples page on content plug-ins for demonstrations.

 ### Control Icons

 `jquery-progresspiesvg-controlIcons.js` is a script file defining three such content plug-ins `play`, `stop` and `pause` for drawing media control icons (a right-pointing triange, square or two parallel vertical rectangles, resp.) inside a ring graph.